Logotype for Assurant Inc

 Outlook and guidance

-• 2026 full-year adjusted EBITDA and EPS expected to be consistent with 2025 (ex-CATs), overcoming $113M prior-year reserve development and home warranty investments.
+• 2026 full-year adjusted EBITDA and EPS expected to be consistent with 2025, excluding CATs and $113M prior-year reserve development; mid to high single-digit growth anticipated when excluding prior-year reserve impact.

 • Global Lifestyle expected to lead growth with high single-digit earnings expansion; Global Housing to show solid underlying growth.